Mamta (1966 film)

 The film is also noted for its music by Roshan and lyrics by Majrooh Sultanpuri, in songs like, Rahen Na Rahen Hum sung by Lata Mangeshkar and her hit duet, Chuppa Lo Yun Dil Mein Pyar Mera with Hemant Kumar.

-The film was a remake of Asit Sen's own Bengali film, Uttar Falguni (1963), also starring Suchitra Sen.
+The film is a remake of Asit Sen's own Bengali film, Uttar Falguni (1963), also starring Suchitra Sen.

 Plot

-Monish Rai (Ashok Kumar) comes from a wealthy family and is in love with Devayani (Suchitra Sen), who is from a poor family.
+Monish Rai comes from a wealthy family and is in love with Devayani, who is from a poor family.
 Monish wants to travel abroad for higher studies, and this will be funded by his family.
 He fears that his family will not approve of Devayani and will refuse to fund his foreign studies if he makes known his intention to marry her.
 Therefore, he and Devayani agree to delay their wedding until Monish returns to India.

-Financial problem overwhelm Devayani's father not long after Monish leaves for England.
+Financial problems overwhelm Devayani's father not long after Monish leaves for England.
 He has been taking new loans to repay old loans, and most of these new loans have come from a certain Rakhal, who poses as a friend and well-wisher of Devayani's father.
 Rakhal is in fact a vile and dissolute man, and he has his eye on the beautiful Devayani.
 At a timely moment, Rakhal makes his irresistible proposal to Devayani's father.
 A simple and rather gullible man, Devayani's father thinks that marrying Rakhal would be a good thing for Devayani because Rakhal is a rich man and Devayani will live a comfortable life.
 He agrees to give his daughter in marriage to Rakhal.
 A horrified Devayani tells her father that she does not want to marry at all, but to live with him and take care of him in his old age.
 This cuts no ice at all with the father, and the wedding date is fixed.
 A desperate Devayani even approaches Monish's mother for financial assistance, but is refused.